ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/identities/seed-identity.dotnet.markdown

 {PANEL/}

-{PANEL: Force a smaller identity value }
+{PANEL: Force a lower identity value }

-* You can set the latest identity value to a number that is **smaller** than the current latest value.
+* You can set the latest identity value to a number that is **lower** than the current latest value.

 * Before proceeding, first ensure that documents with an identity value higher than the new number do not exist.